Department of Health (Philippines): History

-Americans assembled a military Board of Health on Sept.
-10, 1898, with its formal organization on September 29.
-Upon its creation, Dr. Frank S. Bourns is assigned as president while Dr. C. L. Mullins is assigned as assistant surgeon.
-The purpose of this Board of Health was to care for injured American troops but as the hostilities between Filipinos and Americans waned in 1901, a civilian Board of Health was now deemed appropriate with Dr. L. M. Maus as the first health commissioner.
+Americans assembled a military Board of Health on September 10, 1898, with its formal organization on September 29.
+Upon its creation, Dr. Frank S. Bourns is assigned as president while Dr. C. L. Mullins was assigned as assistant surgeon.
+The purpose of this Board of Health was to care for injured American troops but as hostilities between Filipinos and Americans waned in 1901, a civilian Board of Health was now deemed appropriate with Dr. Louis M. Maus as the first health commissioner.

 In the early 1900s, 200,222 lives including 66,000 children were lost; three percent of the population was decimated in the worst epidemic in Philippine health history.
 In view of this, the Americans organized and erected several institutions, including the Bureau of Governmental Laboratories, which was built in 1901 for medical research and vaccine production.

-The Americans, led by Dean Worcester built the UP College of Medicine and Surgery in 1905, with Johns Hopkins University serving as a blueprint, at the time, one of the best medical schools in the world.
-By 1909, nursing instruction was also begun at the Philippine Normal School.
-In terms of public health, the Americans improved on the sewer system and provided a safer water supply.
+The Americans, led by Dean Worcester built the UP College of Medicine and Surgery in 1905, with Johns Hopkins University serving as a blueprint, at the time, for one of the best medical schools in the world.
+By 1909, nursing instruction was also beginning at the Philippine Normal School.
+In terms of public health, Americans improved on the sewer system and provided a safer water supply.

 In 1915, the Bureau of Health was reorganized and renamed into the Philippine Health Service.
 During the succeeding years leadership and a number of health institutions were already being given to Filipinos, in accordance with the Organic Act of 1916.
 On January 1, 1919, Dr. Vicente De Jesus became the first Filipino to head the Health portfolio.

 In 1933, after a reorganization, the Philippine Health Service reverted to being known as the Bureau of Health.
 It was during this time that it pursued its official journal, The Health Messenger and established Community Health and Social Centers, precursors to today's Barangay Health Centers.

 By 1936, as Governor-General Frank Murphy was assuming the post of United States High Commissioner, he would remark that the Philippines led all oriental countries in terms of health status.

 When the Commonwealth of the Philippines was inaugurated, Dr. Jose F. Fabella was named chief of the Bureau of Health.
 In 1936, Dr. Fabella reviewed the Bureau of Health's organization and made an inventory of its existing facilities, which consisted of 11 community and social health centers, 38 hospitals, 215 puericulture centers, 374 sanitary divisions, 1,535 dispensaries and 72 laboratories.

 In the 1940s, the Bureau of Health was reorganized into the Department of Health and Public Welfare, still under Fabella.
 During this time, the major priorities of the agency were tuberculosis, malnutrition, malaria, leprosy, gastrointestinal disease, and the high infant mortality rate.